 If the user chooses the cached version of the web page, they’ll be served a version of the page which will notifies them that a more recent version of the page is also available and that they are viewing a cached version:

 Page caching also allows the user to view the cached version of the page just in case the current version is unavailable due to internet congestion, a recent removal of the web page, or if the web page is just taking a long time to load.

 There are three methods which can be used to caching your web pages:

-Alternative PHP Cache (APC) is an open source framework which caches data using intermediate PHP code.
+Alternative PHP Cache (APC) is an open-source framework that caches data using intermediate PHP code.
 Most web programmers who are familiar with the PHP programming language can easily set up Alternative PHP Cache for your site.

 Quickcache is a lightweight page caching solution which was formerly known as jpcache.
 Quickcache caches the page output rather than compiling the PHP page, making it a superior version of page caching to the Alternative PHP caching.
 Quickcache can be quickly downloaded from their website and can reduce your page load time up to 80%.

 If you have a WordPress website, WP Super Cache can be installed within seconds and without no programming knowledge.